politeauthority/automox-worklets/reverse-shell/README.md

-# Reverse Shell v0.0.3
+# Reverse Shell v0.0.4
 This worklet creates a reverse SSH tunnel from an Automox device to a remote SSH server, allowing SSH connections back to the device from the remote server, without exposing the SSH service on the device to the entire public.

 This Worklet has a sister Worklet,
 [Reverse Shell - Disable](./disable-tunnel) which stops the SSH reverse tunnel that this Worklet creates.

+## What This Does
+This worklet will create a secure encrypted SSH tunnel between an Automox device, and an SSH server.
+Opening a tunnel this way will allow you to have an SSH session with a device without exposing SSH to the public internet.
+This script works without passwords, only SSH RSA keys.
+In the case that a device does not have any SSH keys suitable for use, it will create a pair, and send the public key in a way that you can retrieve through the Activity Log in the Automox console.

 ## Before You Get Started
 This script, though functional, is currently a POC and not suggested for production use.
 Currently it only been throughly tested against Ubuntu 18.04 and Fedora 33.
 I am hoping to test this with more linux distros soon.